 Why I Impose A Cap On How Much A Client Can Work With Me

 Have you ever experienced a whale client?
-It's the client you give almost all of your time and where they are the source of almost all your revenue.
+It's the client you give almost all of your time and where they are the source of nearly all your revenue.

 This one client approach for freelancers is similar to investing all of our money in one stock.
 When it goes up, things are great but should it ever crash we're in a world of hurt.

 To facilitate these goals, I impose a limit to how much of my time I'll give to any one customer.
 My capacity each month is 128 paid client hours.
-For any one customer, I'll limit the number of hours to fifty per month.
-This is just less than forty percent of my monthly income.
+For any single customer, I'll limit the number of hours to fifty per month.
+This limit is just less than forty percent of my monthly income.

 While I do make temporary exceptions, I'm always moving to a threshold below the fifty hours.
 When more time is required, I push the client to tap into automation, other freelancers, and companies.

 This way, if (when) they cut back or part ways, I only have to replace a minority of my monthly income, and I don't have to start from scratch in replacing it.
 With additional healthy savings both personally and in the business, I've given myself the financial margin to navigate these types of sudden transitions.